H4 LED headlight set using genuine Philips Lumiled “A” Grade ZE S chipsets.

 Very important you understand the legalities of using LED headlights in Australia.

-Currently in some States it’s illegal to have LED headlights in your vehicle if the vehicle doesn’t have them fitted brand-new.
+Currently in some States it’s technically illegal to have LED headlights in your vehicle if the vehicle doesn’t have them fitted brand-new.

 So we must state that they are for off-road use only even though our factory makes these headlights for brand-new vehicles including the Ford Ranger.